You are invited to have a place at our table!

 - Trinity Church: Emily Albrecht (top second right) and Susie Tacchi (top middle)

-- St. John’s UMC: Patsy Hickey (not shown), Audrey Zieger (top left) and Randy Knighten, Jr. (not shown)
+- St. John’s UMC: Patsy Hickey and Nancy Williams

-- St. Luke UMC: Gale Houston (bottom left) and Mary Rowland (not shown)
+- St. Luke UMC: Gale Houston and Mary Rowland

 The Executive Director, Stephanie Humphreys, is responsible for the daily operations including volunteers, food sourcing, fundraising, and community relationships and works closely with Hope’s Advisory Board to meet the needs of the community.

-The Common Good Board of Directors are the fiduciary managers of Hope and listed below:
+The Imagine for All Directors are the fiduciary managers of Hope and listed below:

 Trinity Church is a place where you can be you.
 We are not a church that has all the answers, but we do know the source of our hope, healing, and love.
 Your continued participation is welcome as we seek to serve God through each other, our community, and our world.
 Please feel free to contact us if you have any questions or would simply like to talk.
 Come experience the joy of being in a church community that is daring to be different, and where you truly can be you.